 - Clean any excess glue from the joint area with paper towels.
 Avoid the use of solvents if you can as they can penetrate the wood and weaken the joint.
 If you must use solvents, use our Epoxy Clean Up Solvent sparingly

 - Allow the glue to harden before stressing the joint.
 All Smiths Epoxy resins use their Dual Synergistic Catalyst™ which will ensure a full dependable cure at temperatures as low as -2° C (28° F)

 I have spent the last 40+ years working with a large variety of adhesives on a large variety of materials.
 This is truly the most remarkably versatile adhesive that I think I have ever used.
-I believe it would rather better be named as ‘Hyper Glue’ or some other such adjective.
-If you ever make or repair stuff, do try this, you will find it an invaluable asset in your toolbox.
+‘Hyper Glue’ or some other such adjective would be a better name for it.
+Do try this adhesive if you ever make or repair stuff, you will find it an invaluable asset in your toolbox.
 It is not a fast set, and you do have to mix it, but the bonds are both waterproof and permanent to so many materials.

 Please read the comprehensive instructions that are between the two cans or within the outer packaging before use.